-NeoTX is leveraging its proprietary Selective T cell Redirection (STR) platform to develop new targeted anticancer immunotherapies.
-STR binds a genetically engineered bacterial determinant to the tumor surface while simultaneously activating immune cells away from the suppressive tumor environment to mount an effective antibacterial response.
-The technology effectively translates a weak immune response against the tumor to a powerful, but specific, native antibacterial immune reaction.
+TTS binds a genetically engineered bacterial determinant to the tumor surface while simultaneously activating immune cells in the periphery, away from the suppressive tumor environment, to mount an effective antibacterial response.
+TTS creates a natural de novo antibacterial immune response to cancer, potentially overcoming multiple resistance pathways and leading to long-term survival.

 Asher Nathan has extensive experience in diverse roles within the industry, including founder, entrepreneur and investor and has authored over 25 patents in the field of biotechnology.
 Before NeoTX, he founded IntelliGene and EvoRx, two biotech companies formed around technologies he invented.
 EvoRx was established together with Nobel Prize Winners Arthur Kornberg and Roger Kornberg.
 He was a Managing director at Paramount Biocapital, a drug development and healthcare investment firm which created over 40 start-up companies, before he co-founded Zoticon Bioventures, where he served as Managing Director.